ajstyle007/add_ML/README.md

 ### 📋 Overview
 - The idea behind this project is simple: given two input numbers, we aim to predict their sum using a linear regression model.
 This involves several steps, including data preparation, model training, evaluation, and creating a web application for user interaction.
-- Tech Used: Python, Streamlit, and popular libraries. 🐍
+- Tech Used: Python 🐍, Streamlit, and popular libraries.

 ### 📊 Data Preparation
 - Load the dataset containing pairs of numbers and their sums. 📂